Close Give Feedback

 A. It may pay you to check out just what options you do have in regard COLORSTEEL® roof colours and powdercoat colours for joinery.
 You could short list those that you favour.

 If don't want too dark a colour on the LINEA® you might like to try a colour that is deeper than the honed concrete so there is some contrast?
-Perhaps you might look at these colours as a start point – Resene Tapa on the LINEA®, Thunder Grey on the COLORSTEEL® roof and Silver Pearl on the joinery, Resene Half Friar Grey on the LINEA®, Sandstone Grey on the COLORSTEEL® roof and window joinery, or Resene Quarter Tapa on the LINEA® with Grey Friars on the COLORSTEEL® roof and window joinery.
+Perhaps you might look at these colours as a start point – Resene Tapa on the LINEA®, Thunder Grey on the COLORSTEEL® roof and Silver Pearl on the joinery, Resene Half Friar Greystone on the LINEA®, Sandstone Grey on the COLORSTEEL® roof and window joinery, or Resene Quarter Tapa on the LINEA® with Grey Friars on the COLORSTEEL® roof and window joinery.

 Resene Tapa